Meeting and surpassing all audience expectations every day.

 You give people who want the government to be as intrusive as it can be, of course, for good intentions to make things fair, to make things equal.

-You get put that kind of people in power, and they're going to avail themselves of every opportunity to use that power and acquire even more as they can.
+You put that kind of people in power, and they're going to avail themselves of every opportunity to use that power and acquire even more as they can.

-But the key for me is again, Obama didn't know how bad it was.
+But the key for me is, again, Obama didn't know how bad it was.

-Give what how long is this going to go on?
+How long is this going to go on?

 And how long is this going to be a valid excuse?